vishaka5892/CppND-Capstone-Snake-Game/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)

 ## Rubrics Items Satisfied

+1. `Loops, functions, I/O` - The project accepts user input and processes the input

+> The project accepts input from the user as part of the program.

+ Project lets the user to input their name and choose the starting speed of the snake.

-1. `Object Oriented Programming` - The project uses Object Oriented Programming techniques.`
+2. `Object Oriented Programming` - The project uses Object Oriented Programming techniques.`

 > The project code has classes with class attributes to contain the data, and class methods to perform tasks.

 To meet this requirement, a `Platform` class was created in `platform.h` to hold information about the system platform.
 The class uses the member functions `getPlatform` and `displayPlatform` to fetch and printout the user's detected system platform.
-Also a `Gamer` class was created inside in `user.h` to get the player's name, game time and player score.
+Also a `Gamer` class was created in `user.h` to get the player's name, game time and player score.

-2. `Object Oriented Programming` - Classes use appropriate access specifiers for class members.
+3. `Object Oriented Programming` - Classes use appropriate access specifiers for class members.

-> All class members are explicitly specified as public, protected or private.
+> All class data members are explicitly specified as public, protected, or private.

-3. `Loops, functions, I/O` - Project accepts user input and processes the input

-> The project accepts input from the user as part of the program.

- Project lets the user to input their name and choose the starting speed of the snake.

 4.  `Object Oriented Programming` - Class constructors utilize member initialization lists.